top of page

 And God shall blesse you from above.

-More about Anne from The Literary Traveler, here.
+More about Mistress Bradstreet from The Literary Traveler, here.

 IMG_5145.jpg